pablomartinfranco/sts-ng-app/README.md

 Project build & run was tested for Open-Jdk 11 only

+Set JAVA_HOME with Jdk excutable and add jdk directory to PATH variable

-Add project root-dir to PATH variable
+Temporary add project root-dir to the PATH env variable

 From project root-dir run